 It’s best to go local with customs brokers, continues Limerick.

 He says: “If you’re exporting something out of Felixstowe and you’re looking for a customs broker to clear your goods, then the best one to use would be a customs broker in Felixstowe.

 “He will know who the local customs guys are.
 The customs officer will have him on speed dial.
-He will know who he is and he will know that that broker is making a call to smooth a transition of a problem.”
+He will know who he is and he will know that the broker is making a call to smooth a transition of a problem.”